cedadev/jasmin-workshop/exercises/ex00/README.md

      ```
    - Load your key into the agent
      ```powershell
-     ssh-add "$env:UserProfile\.ssh\id_ecdsa_jasmin_training"
+     ssh-add "$env:UserProfile\.ssh\id_ecdsa"
      ```
-     You'll be asked for the passphrase: copy and paste this (right-click in the PowerShell window, the text will not be displayed), then press return.
+     You'll be asked for the passphrase from the credentials: copy and paste this (right-click in the PowerShell window, the text will not be displayed), then press return.
    - Check that you have your key loaded.
      ```powershell
      ssh-add -l